richmahn/en_tn/1ki/front/intro.md

 #### Why do the Books of 1 and 2 Kings refer to someone being addressed indirectly? ####

 In the Bible, people often referred to themselves as "your servant" when speaking to anyone in a superior position to themselves.
 For example, David frequently called himself "your servant" when he spoke to King Saul.
 He also called Saul "my master."
-ThisBtype of indirect reference was intended to show honor to the one addressed.
-English sometimes uses the address "sir" in this way. but a translator should use whatever expressions that are natural in the project language in order to honor someone in a superior position.
+This type of indirect reference was intended to show honor to the one addressed.
+English sometimes uses the address "sir" in this way.
+But a translator should use whatever expressions that are natural in the project language in order to honor someone in a superior position.

 #### What does the king "did what was right (or evil) in the eyes of Yahweh" mean? ####

 This kind of expression is repeated throughout the Books of 1 and 2 Kings.
-Here "in the eyes of Yahweh" represents what Yahweh thinks about a someone.
+Here "in the eyes of Yahweh" represents what Yahweh thinks about someone.
 If a king was faithful and obeyed the covenant, he did what was right according to Yahweh.
 If he was not faithful and disobeyed the covenant, he did what was evil according to Yahweh.

 #### What is the meaning of the term Israel? ####